-Even though broccoli can be grown in most USDA plant hardiness zones (3 through 10), there are some basics to keep in mind.
+Even though broccoli can be grown in most USDA plant hardiness zones (3 through 10) as an annual crop, there are some basics to keep in mind.
 Depending on the location, broccoli can be either a spring planting or a fall planting.
 These are plants that grow best in cool weather, and they don't do very well with heat.
 This means there is potential for both a spring and fall growing season in some areas.
 However, much of this depends on the frost date and the overall temperature range in the summer months.
 Check for local information on the USDA plant hardiness zone map.

 When Should You Plant Broccoli?

 Broccoli likes cooler weather and grows best around 70 degrees.
-Regardless of whether you are planting from seed or transplanting seedlings, protecting them from frost and temperatures above 80 degrees is the best way to ensure a good harvest.
+Regardless of whether you are planting from seed or transplanting seedlings, protecting plants from frost and temperatures above 80 degrees is the best way to ensure a good harvest.
 This may be slightly different for every region, but it is a good guideline for gardening success.
 In spring, it's smart to harden off seedlings prior to planting by gradually exposing them to the outside over a period of time.
 Also, if the weather gets very warm, mulch may help keep the plant cooler.

 Soil, Sunlight and Water Recommendations for Broccoli